-Aquatic invasive species, such as whirling disease and zebra or quagga mussels, are a serious ecological and economic threat to the Greater Yellowstone Ecosystem.
-Any activities that come in contact with any body of water have the potential to spread non-native plants, pathogens, and other invasive species among water bodies. more>>
+Aquatic invasive species (AIS), such as zebra or quagga mussels, Eurasian milfoil and curly pondweed, are a serious ecological and economic threat to the Greater Yellowstone Ecosystem.
+Boats, waders, and anything else that comes in contact with a body of water has the potential to spread non-native plants, pathogens, and other invasive species from one water body to another.

 Additional Grand Teton Information

 Paddle on Jenny, String, Leigh, or Jackson Lake.